schadokar/schadokar.dev/content/posts/2020/how-to-send-email-in-nodejs/index.md

 # Conclusion

 In this tutorial, we created a basic sendEmail function to send the email using the nodemailer package.
-In the next section, we are going to create the server and apis and in the last section we will send the email using the frontend.
+In the [next section](https://schadokar.dev/posts/how-to-send-email-in-nodejs-with-expressjs/), we are going to create the server and APIs and in the last section we will send the email using the frontend.

+> Cover is designed in [Canva](https://canva.7eqqol.net/KD6B9)

 ---